iPlumb3r/Simpliscope/Lenses/3_Intention_VS_Extension/ReadMe_EN.md

-# "Intent VS Extension" lens
+# "Intention VS Extension" lens

  This dichotomy makes it possible to distinguish 2 main fundamental categories of products.